ashwinkumar12345/ethereum-app1/README.md

       compile.js
       deploy.js

   - contracts - contains the contract source
   - test - contains a file with Mocha code to test out the contract
   - package.json - records all dependencies in the project
   - compile.js - a small script that compiles the contract in the contracts folder
   - deploy.js - a small script that takes the compiled code and deploys it to the Rinkeby N/W

 > ## Syntax Highlighting in Atom

-- Install 'language-ethereum' plugin in Atom
+- Install `language-ethereum` plugin in Atom

 > ## Compile script

-- First start with the compile script because both deploying and testing require a compiled contract
+- We need to first start with the compile script because both deploying and testing require a compiled contract
-- Pass the contract source to the compiler to output the ABI and bytecode
+- Next, we need to pass the contract source to the compiler to output the ABI and bytecode
 - Install the Solidity compiler:

       npm install --save solc

 - To access the Inbox.sol file from compile.js, you need to read the contents of the Inbox.sol file from the harddrive
-- For OS cross compatibility, build a directory path from compile.js to Inbox.sol using the 'path' module
+- For OS cross compatibility, build a directory path from compile.js to Inbox.sol using the `path` module

       const path = require('path');
       const fs = require('fs');